VulcanJS/vulcan-next/docs/features.md

 We use [Cypress Webpack Preprocessor](https://github.com/cypress-io/cypress-webpack-preprocessor), to enhance Cypress build with similar options as the actual app.

 We use `ts-loader`, with [`transpileOnly`](https://github.com/TypeStrong/ts-loader#transpileonly) option to fasten build.
 We expect your e2e tests typing to be correct at run time.

+### Pure SSR testing

+The `cy.visitAsHtml()` command allow to check the pure HTML render of a page.
+It will disable JS in the the page automatically.

+Note: at the time of writing (2020/06) [there is an open issue when needing this command in multiple tests](https://github.com/VulcanJS/vulcan-next-starter/issues/40)

 ## Jest for unit testing